barchart/cmdtyStats-doc/docs/content/Malaysian.md

-## Brazilian Institute of Geography and Statistics Data FAQ
+## Malaysian Palm Oil Board Data FAQ
-* Who is IBGE?
+* Who is Malaysian Palm Oil Board?
-* What data does IBGE offer via cmdtyStats?
+* What data does Malaysian Palm Oil Board offer via cmdtyStats?
 * What is the coverage?
 * How is the data delivered?
 * What is the frequency of the data?